Dolphins & Whales

-Fishermen in Taiji, Japan are apprently releasing bottlenose dolphins they have captured—after sorting the animals to choose about 50 for Japanese zoos and aquariums.
-About 50 pilot whales weren’t so lucky; they will be, or have already been, slaughtered for food.
+Fishermen in Taiji, Japan are apparently releasing bottlenose dolphins they have captured—after sorting the animals to choose about 50 for Japanese zoos and aquariums.
+About 50 pilot whales weren’t so lucky; they will be or have already been, slaughtered for food.

-Although the two similar species of pilot whale, Globicephala macrorhynchus and G. melas are not actually whales, but members of the dolphin family, their behavior is more like that of whales than of dolphins.
+Although the two similar species of pilot whale, Globicephala macrorhynchus and G. melas are not whales, but members of the dolphin family, their behaviour is more like that of whales than of dolphins.
 They are also fairly small, with adult males reaching a length of around 20 feet (6+ meters) and a weight of 6,000 pounds.
 Females are smaller.
-Coloration is black to dark gray.
+The colouration is black to dark grey.

 Scroll Down For A Pilot Whale Video